zacwong2151/tp/docs/UserGuide.md

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-   * `event list` : Lists all events
+   * `elist` : Lists all events

-   * `event add n/food donation r/chef r/packer d/23-9-2023 1500 dsc/help food distribution m/50 potatoes b/50` : Creates an event with name `food donation`, roles needed `chef` and `packer`, event date `23rd September 2023, 3pm`, description `help food distribution`, materials needed `50 potatoes` and budget `$50`
+   * `eadd n/food donation r/chef r/packer d/23-9-2023 1500 dsc/help food distribution m/50 potatoes b/50` : Creates an event with name `food donation`, roles needed `chef` and `packer`, event date `23rd September 2023, 3pm`, description `help food distribution`, materials needed `50 potatoes` and budget `$50`

-   * `event delete 3` : Deletes the 3rd event in the current event list
+   * `edelete 3` : Deletes the 3rd event in the current event list

-   * `volunteer list` : Lists all volunteers.
+   * `vlist` : Lists all volunteers.

-   * `volunteer add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a volunteer named `John Doe` to the list of volunteers.
+   * `vadd n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a volunteer named `John Doe` to the list of volunteers.

-   * `volunteer delete 3` : Deletes the 3rd volunteer in the current volunteer list.
+   * `vdelete 3` : Deletes the 3rd volunteer in the current volunteer list.

-   * `volunteer clear` : Deletes all volunteers.
+   * `vclear` : Deletes all volunteers.

    * `exit` : Exits the app.